-Proposals for development which result in the loss of off-road pedestrian access routes will not be permitted unless they provide an alternative link which is the same distance (or less) and of equivalent safety for future users.
-They must also be well landscaped and should assess potential effects on biodiversity (and identify risks) which should be avoided and if not possible, mitigated, and as a last resort, compensated.
+Proposals for development which result in the loss of off-road pedestrian access routes will not be supported unless they provide an alternative link which is the same distance (or less) and of equivalent safety for future users.
+New alternative links must also be well landscaped and should assess potential effects on biodiversity (and identify risks) which should be avoided and if not possible, mitigated, and as a last resort, compensated.